Shreeganesha-137/Terraform-Projects/Readme.md

 terraform plan
 terraform apply

-Store state file in remote S3 for Resource creation logs
+Store state file in remote S3 for Resource creation History.

 4 SSH into the EC2 instance and verify Apache is running